Braxton Berrios: New York Jets

 On September 1, 2019, Berrios was claimed off waivers by the New York Jets.
 In limited action, he returned 21 punts, four kicks, and had six pass receptions.

 In his second season with the Jets, on September 20, 2020, Berrios scored his first career touchdown off of a 30-yard pass from Sam Darnold, in a 31–13 loss to the San Francisco 49ers.

 In Week 16 of the 2020 season against the Cleveland Browns, Berrios caught a 43-yard touchdown pass from fellow wide receiver Jamison Crowder on a trick play during the 23–16 win.

 In Week 7 of the 2021 season, against the Cincinnati Bengals, he recorded a receiving touchdown.
 In Week 16 against the Jacksonville Jaguars, Berrios returned a kickoff for a touchdown in a 26–21 win, earning AFC Special Teams Player of the Week.
 In Week 17, he caught a touchdown and rushed for another touchdown, becoming the first Jets receiver to do so in the same game.
 Berrios finished second on the team with 46 catches for 431 yards and two touchdowns, plus another 40 yards and two scores rushing.
 He was awarded first-team All-Pro honors as a kick returner.
 Berrios finished the season ranked third in the NFL in kickoff return yards (852) and third in yards per punt return (13.4).

 On March 14, 2022, Berrios re-signed with the Jets on a two-year, $12 million contract.
 In Week 4 against the Pittsburgh Steelers, Berrios was part of a trick play in which he threw a two–yard pass to Zach Wilson for a touchdown.
 Wilson's score made him the first Jets quarterback to record a receiving touchdown.

 On March 9, 2023, Berrios was released by the Jets.

 Miami Dolphins

 On March 16, 2023, Berrios signed a one-year contract with the Miami Dolphins.
-He played in 16 games recording 27 catches for 238 yards and one touchdown.
+He played in 16 games, recording 27 catches for 238 yards and one touchdown.

 Berrios re-signed with the Dolphins on March 21, 2024.
-On October 21, Berrios was placed on injured reserve after suffering a torn ACL in Miami's week 7 loss against the Indianapolis Colts.
+On October 21, Berrios was placed on injured reserve after suffering a torn ACL in Miami's Week 7 loss against the Indianapolis Colts.
+He appeared in six games in the 2024 season.

 Houston Texans

 On March 14, 2025, Berrios signed with the Houston Texans.
+He appeared in four games in the 2025 season.

+New York Giants

+On June 1, 2026, Berrios signed a one-year, $1.3 million contract with the New York Giants, following an impressive workout with the team.
+He was released on August 30, and re-signed to the practice squad.
+On September 12, Berrios was elevated from the practice squad ahead of Week 1 versus the Dallas Cowboys.
+On September 21, Berrios was elevated from the practice squad for the second time ahead of Week 2 against the Los Angeles Rams.
+On September 26, 2026, Berrios was elevated his 3rd and final time ahead of week 2 against the Tennessee Titans.